 (3)

-Generally, a larger b leads to a more rapid decline in the probability of host survival as parasite intensity increases, with the maximum rate of decline having a value of b4 (Supplementary Data S2). b is in many ways analogous to the pathogenicity parameter (α) in classic macroparasite models that gives the parasite intensity dependent host death rate (Anderson and May, 1978; Isham, 1995).
+Generally, a larger b leads to a more rapid decline in the probability of host survival as parasite intensity increases, with the maximum rate of decline having a value of b4 (Supplementary Data S1.2). b is in many ways analogous to the pathogenicity parameter (α) in classic macroparasite models that gives the parasite intensity-dependent host death rate (Anderson and May, 1978; Isham, 1995).
 When b is held constant, a larger a allows for hosts to tolerate larger parasite intensities before experiencing parasite-induced mortality.
-More specifically, for every one unit increase in a the log parasite intensity at which any percent of hosts survive (e.g. 99% of hosts survive) increases by 1b (Supplementary Data S2).
+More specifically, for every one unit increase in a, the log parasite intensity at which any percentage of hosts survive (e.g. 99% of hosts survive) increases by 1b (Supplementary Data S1.2).

 The equation exp(ab) can also be used to calculate the parasite LD50, here defined as the infection intensity above which a host has greater than 50% probability of dying.
 Equation 3 is commonly used in toxicology and has the useful properties of being bounded between 0 and 1 and being differentiable for all x (Collet, 2002).
 That being said, it is phenomenological and is used simply because it tends to fit survival data.
-However, given that a goal of these analyses is to compare the Likelihood Method’s results to the Adjei Method, it is natural to adopt the same host-survival function to facilitate comparison.
-When applying the Likelihood Method to other systems more mechanistic host-survival functions can be used in place of equation 3.
+However, given that a goal of these analyses is to compare the results from the Likelihood Method with the Adjei Method, it is natural to adopt the same host-survival function to facilitate comparison.
+When applying the Likelihood Method to other systems, more mechanistic host-survival functions can be used in place of equation 3.

-2.2 Evaluating the Adjei and Likelihood Methods
+2.2.
+Evaluating the Adjei and Likelihood Methods

-Question 1: Can we detect PIHM?
+2.2.1.
+Question 1: can we detect PIHM?

 We used statistical power and Type I error to test the ability of the Adjei Method and the Likelihood Method to correctly identify the presence of PIHM on simulated data with known pre-mortality parameters.
-The power of a method is the probability of correctly detecting PIHM given that it is occurring and the Type I error is the probability of incorrectly identifying PIHM given that it is not occurring.
-If a method has low Type I error we can be confident that when we detect PIHM it is actually occurring.
-If one method has higher power for detecting PIHM than another, we will need to sample fewer hosts to detect PIHM.
+The power of a method is the probability of correctly detecting PIHM, given that it is occurring, and the Type I error is the probability of incorrectly identifying PIHM, given that it is not occurring.
+If a method has low Type I error we can be confident that when we detect PIHM, it is actually occurring.
+If one method has a higher power for detecting PIHM than another, we will need to sample fewer hosts to detect PIHM.

-Consistent with the model assumption that parasite infection, host mortality, and population sampling are temporally separate events, we first created a pre-mortality host population by drawing Np randomly infected hosts from a negative binomial distribution with parameters μp and kp.
+Consistent with the model assumption that parasite infection, host mortality and population sampling are temporally separate events, we first created a pre-mortality host population by drawing Np randomly infected hosts from a negative binomial distribution with parameters μp and kp.
 This represents a host population that has become infected but not yet experienced parasite-induced mortality (Adjei et al., 1986).
 In the Adjei Method and Crofton Method, Np is a necessary parameter defined as the number of hosts in the population before parasite-induced mortality.
 More accurately, Np is the number of hosts that would have been sampled had parasite-induced host mortality not occurred.
 This parameter is not necessary when using the Likelihood Method because, unlike the Adjei Method and Crofton Method which estimate parasite-induced mortality using absolute numbers of hosts, the Likelihood Method estimates parasite-induced mortality using probabilities.
 However, to compare the results of the Likelihood Method with the Adjei Method, we specified a value for Np for all simulations.